Herrema’s new album as Black Bananas, Rad Times Xpress IV, is out tomorrow.

 We have been writing non stop, so there will be tons of new music in the future!
 Stay tuned with us on our Facebook, Twitter, and Youtube!

-Sam Ray under the moniker of Ricky Eat Acid produces breathtaking ambient melodies.
-His most recent release called “so i will not fall deep into the earth” is part of the growing movement of the genre “space punk.”
+Sam Ray under the moniker of Ricky Eat Acid produces breathtaking ambient experimental tunes.
+His most recent release called “so i will not fall deep into the earth” is part of a genre titled “space punk.”

 In his own words he describes the genre as “there is no point to spacepunk. it’s anti-trendy. there are no driving electronic rhythms – it lacks any post-rave, post-internet, future-pop beats. there’s nothing really. that’s it. there’s nothing. it’s music that evokes the feeling of floating endlessly and eternally through darkness. it’s inspired as much by the romanticized and unscientific idea of space as it is by sleep, heavy opiate use, and the feeling of being alone in bed, half awake on a rainy day. it’s a very sad feeling. it’s not nostalgic, but it still makes me miss everything. it’s nothing, really. you could characterize it as drone, sometimes, or ambient. i’m not really sure. it’s fun, but it’s not. it’s not post-internet, it’s post-life.”

 The nine minute track gives you the feeling of floating endlessly in time and space.
-If you are a fan of ambient music, Ricky Eat Acid’s music is definitely worth checking out and it is available for free on his bandcamp page.
+If you are a fan of ambient, drone or experimental music, pick up the track for free on his Bandcamp.